ashuragi007-jpg/Collaborative-Story-Builder/docs/dataCollected.md

 ## Chapter Data
 - id: unique identifier for each chapter
 - story_id: reference to the story the chapter belongs to
+- author_id: the user id of the user that creates the chapter.
 - content: the story content that was written by user
 - created_at: timestamp of when it was created